Free monthly budget template for Excel and Google SheetsBY Robert Graham

 - It helps align spending with goals and values

-- It makes sure each dollar goes exactly where you want
+- Makes sure each dollar goes exactly where you want

 - You learn a lot about your own spending habits